Last updated on December 26, 2022

 What to Do If You Are Allergic to Nickel

-In case you have an allergy to nickel, you may switch to gold jewellery that is of a higher karat grade.
-Most people with such an allergy can’t wear 10K gold, which is why you need to try higher karats until you find a suitable type for you.
+In case you have a nickel allergy, you may switch to gold jewellery of a higher karat grade.
+Most people with such an allergy cannot wear 10k gold, which is why you need to try higher karats until you find a suitable type for you.

 As a rule, you should avoid gold plated jewellery.
-These pieces are covered with a layer of gold that will eventually wear out and the base layer often contains nickel.
+Such pieces are covered with a thin layer of gold that will eventually wear out and expose the base, which often contains nickel.

-Always remember to ask the jeweller if they use an alloy containing nickel when you have your ring resized or repaired since even a small piece of nickel may cause irritation.
+Always remember to ask your jeweller if they use an alloy containing nickel when you have your jewellery resized or repaired since even a small piece of nickel may irritate your skin.